NEWHAVEN " Latest News " Post-contractual non-compete clauses: Misunderstandings - and what really matters

 Myth 1: Post-contractual non-compete clauses should be shorter rather than longer.

 • This is not entirely correct.
-In principle, post-contractual non-compete clauses cannot be agreed for a period longer than 2 years.
+It is true that Post-contractual non-compete clauses may not be agreed for a period longer than 2 years.

 • However, courts have also declared post-contractual non-compete clauses to be unenforceable due to their particularly short term of only 3 or 6 months.